 International Activities in the Denver/Boulder Area

-Looking for ways to share your experience with the Study Abroad office?
+Looking for ways to share your experience with the Education Abroad office?
 Check out the Returning Students web page.

 Conference on World Affairs at CU Boulder: The Conference on World Affairs, originally founded in 1948 as a forum on international affairs, expanded rapidly in its early years to encompass the arts, media, science, diplomacy, technology, environment, spirituality, politics, business, medicine, human rights, and so on.
 Each April, 110 participants representing a wide range of backgrounds gather in Boulder for a week-long discussion and debate in over 200 panels, plenaries and performances.
 Conference participants discuss issues on an impromptu basis.